-Remove the connecting tags from the side support brackets (6).
-The real things were formed of T section and this has been replicated by etching the top part of the T on the chassis top plate.
-The side support brackets can be located in the slots through the solebars and solebar detailing.
+There are two types of side support brackets (6) for B.21 and B.22 depending on the whether the vehicle body was of riveted or welded construction.
+The welded types were formed of T section and this has been replicated by etching the top part of the T on the chassis top plate.
+The riveted types had brackets that attached to the side stanchions.
+These are located to the solebar via slots and tabs.

+Taking the welded types first.
+The connecting tags should be removed and then they can be located in the slots through the solebars and solebar detailing.
 They can be soldered in place making sure that they are square to the top part of the T. The spacing for the support brackets have been arranged to match the models stated in the notes at the beginning of the instructions.